vladik1974/otus-networks/labs/lab02/README.md

 *Step 4.
 Testing connectivity.*

-Verify that the switches can ping one another.
+Verify that the switches can ping one another.<br/>
 Can S1 ping S2?

 Can S1 ping S3?